My Cousin Rachel (2017 film)

-My Cousin Rachel is a 2017 romance-drama film, written and directed by Roger Michell, and based upon the 1951 novel My Cousin Rachel by Daphne du Maurier.
-It stars Rachel Weisz, Sam Claflin, Iain Glen, Holliday Grainger, and Pierfrancesco Favino.
-Shot in Italy and England in Spring 2016, the film is about a young man in Cornwall who meets the widow of his older cousin, suspecting her of being responsible for his death.
+My Cousin Rachel is a 2017 romantic drama film written and directed by Roger Michell.
+It is based on the 1951 novel of the same name by Daphne du Maurier.
+The film stars Rachel Weisz, Sam Claflin, Iain Glen, Holliday Grainger, and Pierfrancesco Favino.
+Its plot is about a young man in Cornwall who meets the widow of his older cousin, suspecting her of being responsible for his death.

-The film was released in the United States and United Kingdom on June 9, 2017 by Fox Searchlight Pictures.
+My Cousin Rachel was released in the United States and United Kingdom on June 9, 2017, by Fox Searchlight Pictures.
 Weisz received positive reviews for her performance as the title character.

 Plot

 In the 1830s, a young orphan named Philip is adopted by his older cousin Ambrose, who raises him as a son on his large estate in Cornwall.
-Despite societal beliefs of the necessity of motherhood, Philip grows up with a nearly complete absence of women in the household, before Ambrose leaves the estate for the sunnier climate of Florence to pursue better health.
-Now a young man, Philip is left in the care of his godfather Nick Kendall, and learns through correspondence that Ambrose has wed their widowed, distant cousin Rachel in Florence.
-Later, Ambrose begins sending letters indicating distrust of the medical care he is receiving in Florence.
-Concerned, Philip travels to Italy, only to be informed Ambrose has died and Rachel has left.
-Though Ambrose's will left the entire estate to Philip pending his 25th birthday, Philip is convinced Rachel is guilty of murder and threatens her friend Rainaldi with revenge.
+Philip grows up with a complete absence of women in the household.
+When Philip is a young man, Ambrose leaves to travel to the sunnier climate of Florence to pursue better health.
+Philip learns through correspondence that Ambrose has married their widowed, distant cousin Rachel in Florence.
+Later, Ambrose begins sending letters, which get more paranoid, indicating he is becoming more ill and showing distrust of his doctors in Florence.
+Concerned, Philip travels to Italy, only to be informed by Rachel's friend Enrico Rainaldi that Ambrose has died and Rachel has left.
+Philip is convinced that Rachel is responsible for Ambrose's death and vows to take revenge.

+Under the terms of Ambrose's will, Philip will inherit the estate when he turns 25, and no provision has been made for Rachel.
 Philip returns to Cornwall, and later learns Rachel has followed.
-She arrives at the estate, and, while he vows to confront her, he meets her in her boudoir, and he becomes infatuated by the older woman's beauty as they share tea.
-They accompany each other on riding excursions, and, no longer suspecting her of foul play, he throws an accusatory letter on a campfire.
-The two cousins conflict over Rachel's intentions to return to Florence and live independently, but Rachel indicates she is not angry with him, and they kiss.
+She arrives at the estate and, while he vows to confront her, he becomes infatuated by the older woman's beauty and charm as they share the herbal tea she brews.
+They accompany each other on riding excursions and, no longer suspecting her of foul play, he throws an accusatory letter on the fire.
+Philip arranges for Rachel to receive a generous allowance, which she is initially upset about and tells him she did not come to Cornwall to beg for money.
 Rachel also reveals that Ambrose had fallen out of love with her after she had a miscarriage.
+Their relationship grows deeper and more affectionate.